ccallawa/alyvix_server_doc/test_case_scheduling.rst

 After you have defined the session and test case configurations, you can begin to assign individual Alyvix test case aliases to a particular session, and then initiate the execution of test cases.
-You can directly determine which aliases will be included via the following endpoint by simply ticking the checkbox for each alias (within a flow, test case aliases are run in alphabetical order).
+You can directly determine which aliases will be included via the following endpoint by simply ticking the checkbox for each alias (within a flow, test case aliases are run in the order they were entered).

 .. table::
    :class: tablecell-endpoint